ricardokleinklein/ricardokleinklein.github.io/_posts/2020-08-02-thoughts-on-gpt3.md

 ![New words fed as input for text synthesis to GPT-3. extracted from the original paper.](/images/gpt3/new_words.png){: .center-image }

 The answers are sensible, that's true.
 Something comes to my mind, though; how would the model respond to poorer descriptions?
 Or to words without further explanations?
 It seems that GPT-3 is approximating any incoming unknown word to the context it is surrounded with.
 However, humans do not always understand a new word at first.
 And that's fine.
 Sometimes, asking for further information can greatly leverage the conversation.
 It is truly amazing GPT-3 can learn to write convincingly about unreal or unseen entities, yet that is precisely its Achilles' heel: GPT-3 will write about anything you ask it for.
 Literally anything.
-This issue represents a drawback that needs to be investigaded if we want to use GPT-3 or similar models in real-time, interactive scenarios, where typos or other mistakes are common, not to mention new words.
+This issue represents a drawback that needs to be investigated if we want to use GPT-3 or similar models in real-time, interactive scenarios, where typos or other mistakes are common, not to mention new words.
 In such cases, I have the feeling that too often the model would forget about the final goal to focus on speaking of the unknown word instead.

-Therefore, I would love to see experiments regarding how GPT-3 processes invented words with shorter contexts, or how it deals with words Out-Of-Vocabulary [^6].
+Therefore, I would love to see experiments regarding how GPT-3 processes invented words with shorter contexts, or how it deals with Out-Of-Vocabulary words [^6].

 ## Also...